Planning a Research Visit to the State Archives

 2. The archives research room will be closed to the public between 12:00 p.m. and 1:00 p.m. for cleaning, and to allow us to prepare for the afternoon appointments.

 3. While making the appointment, researchers must indicate which collections they will need.
 Please be as specific as possible with box numbers, library call numbers, microfilm roll numbers, etc. These materials will be pulled and waiting for you in the research room, which will help you use your time more efficiently.
 We have a number of online indexes you can use to find materials, as well as our Library Catalog and ArchivesSpace.
 For an introduction to ArchivesSpace, check out this video on our YouTube channel.
 If you have problems, or need assistance locating materials, please contact the Reference Desk.

 4. All visitors will complete a researcher registration form which lists the new rules regarding use of archival collections and researching in the archives.
 A signature indicates agreement and compliance with the rules.
 Please complete this form and email it to the Reference Desk prior to your appointment.

 5. If you would like to use a digital camera to take photos, please complete and email the Digital Camera Use Form to the archives prior to your appointment.

-4. The research room has one public computer available, which has access to the Library edition of Ancestry.com.
+3. The research room has two public computers available, which have access to the Library edition of Ancestry.com.
 If you anticipate using your personal subscription to Ancestry.com or our online indexes during your visit, we encourage you to bring your own laptop or tablet.
 The research room has free Wi-Fi available for researchers.

 1. The materials you requested will be on a cart next to your assigned table.